 Why a CarePortal Card?

-Having a reloadable debit card helps money flow as easily as possible, allowing Connecting Churches to focus on relationships.
+Having a reloadable card helps money flow as easily as possible, allowing Connecting Churches to focus on relationships.
 When a Community Responder donates to our CarePortal Fund to cover a particular need they want to help with, the Connecting Church that commits to meeting that need will have the money seamlessly loaded to their CarePortal Card.
 We handle the donation, processing fees and tax donation letters to keep things simple for both the Connecting Church and anyone who offers to help.

 To allow Responders on your own church's Response Teams to give financially through CarePortal to help toward specific requests they select, your church must be a Connecting Church and have an active CarePortal Card.
 If either is missing, your Responders will not be able to "Fund" items on local requests.

 Login to CarePortal and change the Connecting Church setting to “On”.
 You’ll be prompted to assign a Connecting Church Leader to lead this ministry effort and be connected to your local network leader to discuss and review some additional training material.

 Once you're an approved Connecting Church, your church's Primary Point Person can request CarePortal Cards for each leader with the role of Connecting Church Leader, as needed.
 The CarePortal team will review your request and after approval, your CarePortal card will be sent in the mail and your point person will begin seeing emails from responders in the community who want to partner with your church to meet needs.
 Check out this article to see how to become a Connecting Church.